via Huffington Post

 Include more fruits, vegetables, nuts, and legumes, low-fat dairy products, and whole grains.
 Choose LESS of salt, sugar-sweetened drinks, and red and processed meats.

 Dr. Samadi is a board-certified urologic oncologist trained in open and traditional and laparoscopic surgery and is an expert in robotic prostate surgery.
-He is chairman of urology, chief of robotic surgery at Lenox Hill Hospital and professor of urology at Hofstra North Shore-LIJ School of Medicine.
-He is a medical correspondent for the Fox News Channel’s Medical A-Team Learn more at roboticoncology.com.
+He is chairman of urology, chief of robotic surgery at Lenox Hill Hospital and medical correspondent for the Fox News Channel’s Medical A-Team Learn more at roboticoncology.com.
 Visit Dr. Samadi’s blog at .
 Follow Dr. Samadi on Twitter, Instagram, Pintrest and Facebook.